Mobile App Development Process Guide

 Storyboarding would involve visually chalking out your user’s journey as they navigate through your app and explore different features.
 Some things to remember while storyboarding are:

-● Visualising the exact layout of every screen in the app and placing every element, including banners, buttons, and icons, in the right place.
+● Visualizing the exact layout of every screen in the app and placing every element, including banners, buttons, and icons, in the right place.

-● It is always good to have a unique UI as long as you are mindful about ensuring that the user’s experience is not compromised.
+● It is always good to have a unique UI as long as you are mindful of ensuring that the user’s experience is not compromised.

 ● The screens of your app should always align with its primary objective.
 Your user should not feel lost while using your app.